Schemas as Single Sources of Truth

 export const User = schema('User', {

-// Requires a name value (βοΈ) to port to other formats later, best to keep the same
+// Requires a name value (☝️) to port to other formats later, keep it the same as your schema and TS type

 // Zod can help you go even narrower than typescript